kmarkus/microblx/API_Changes.md

 ## v0.6.0

+- updated all blocks to new config handling

 - switch len and ptr* `ubx_config_get_data_ptr` to be streamlined with the new `cfg_getptr_*` utilities and to allow reporting errors.
 The new prototype is: